Table of Contents

 A robust and sturdy foundation with proper support density will help keep your part stable.
 As a result, it will greatly reduce the negative impact of mechanical forces of layer separation from FEP film or PDMS.
 You should also pay thorough attention to exposure times for base and support layers, i.e., overexposing them can greatly improve their rigidity.
 Lastly, you should also consider if the material that you are using is suitable for your print.
 Just changing your 3D printing resin to a bit harder or with lower shrinkage properties can vastly reduce the chances of deformation.

-6. Resin in the tray is disturbed during exposure.
+6. Resin in the tray is disturbed during exposure & horizontal lines in 3D prints.

-Another common culprit behind the appearance of horizontal lines in resin 3D prints is the use of a small heater inside the printer that blows directly at the print.
-In some printers, manufacturers place the heater beneath the printer cover, and at times, it may be oriented towards the resin vat.
-This can lead to challenges during printing.
-To mitigate this issue, it’s advisable to either disable the fan while printing or create a redirection mechanism to ensure the airflow is directed away from the printing area.
+Additionally, the use of a small heater inside the resin printer, blowing directly at the print, is a common culprit behind horizontal lines in resin 3D prints.
+In certain printers, manufacturers position the heater beneath the printer cover, sometimes orienting it toward the resin vat, which can pose challenges during printing.
+To address this issue, it’s advisable to either disable the fan during printing or devise a redirection mechanism to ensure airflow is directed away from the printing area, thereby reducing the likelihood of resin printer layer lines.

 7. Durability of Z axis.